codecentric/spring-boot-admin/CONTRIBUTING.md

 ##### Configuration
 Before configuration, add the  `spring-javaformat-checkstyle` JAR to the Third-Party checks.
 1. Preferences > Tools > Checkstyle > Third-Party Checks
-1. Add `~/.m2/repository/io/spring/javaformat/spring-javaformat-checkstyle/0.0.26/spring-javaformat-checkstyle-0.0.26.jar`
+2. Add `~/.m2/repository/io/spring/javaformat/spring-javaformat-checkstyle/0.0.26/spring-javaformat-checkstyle-0.0.26.jar`

 ##### Configuration File
 Add the configuration file and enabled it:
 1. Preferences > Tools > Checkstyle > Configuration File > +
-1. Add a Name, ex.
+2. Add a Name, ex.
 Spring Boot Admin
-1. Use a local Checkstyle File, Browse to `src/checkstyle/checkstyle.xml` and click Next
+3. Use a local Checkstyle File, Browse to `src/checkstyle/checkstyle.xml` and click Next
-1. Enter the full path to the checkstyle header file: `<git repo>/src/checkstyle/checkstyle-header.txt`, click Finish
+4. Enter the full path to the checkstyle header file: `<git repo>/src/checkstyle/checkstyle-header.txt`, click Finish
-1. Select the new configuration file to enable it
+5. Select the new configuration file to enable it

+#### Prettier Plugin
+This plugin is able to run Prettier from within IntelliJ.
+It can even be configured to run on "Reformat Code" action.
+It comes bundles with the IDE but needs to be enabled.

+##### Configuration
+1. Preferences > Languages & Frameworks > JavaScript > Prettier
+2. Manual Prettier configuration
+   1. Prettier package: `<git repo>/spring-boot-admin-server-ui/node_modules/prettier`
+   2. Enable "Run on 'Reformat Code' action"